What is the normal management fee?

 We conduct preventative maintenance inspections in every one of our properties every 90 days.
 This has led to residents taking better care of the properties and a significant reduction in issues between turnovers.

-Do you manage vacation rentals?
+Do you manage short-term rentals?

 We also have a cleaning network to support them.

 We utilize VRBO as a management platform for vacation rentals.

 We cannot assume a VRBO account.
 Any short-term rental we take on will be added to our VRBO management account.
 If a short-term rental leaves our management account after generating reviews, those reviews will be lost should a new account be created with said property.

 Choose us if you want to treat your property like an asset such as a stock, bond, or security.